LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 .. figure:: figures/forking2.png
    :alt: A screenshot of what you'll see when the forking process is over.

 #.
-Notice that instead of CarlyLanglois/EDAExercises the repo has your name now .
+Notice that instead of CarlyLanglois/EDAExercises the repo has your name now.
 #.
 Next, click on the *Code* button.
 #.
 Copy the link to your repo (Clone)